Editorial Standards

 CE requirements, what to report, and how to avoid shortfalls

 Your CE rules are straightforward, but year by year tracking trips people up.
-You must complete 72 hours every three years, including a minimum of 16 hours each year, with 2 hours of ethics each year, from IRS approved providers.
+You must complete 72 hours over the three-year cycle, with at least 2 hours of ethics in each year, from IRS approved providers.
 Keep certificates for four years.
 When you renew, you will report totals for Year 1, Year 2, and Year 3, with ethics shown separately.

 Year by year reporting checklist